dlt-hub/dlt/docs/website/docs/getting-started.md

 ### Dispatch stream of events to tables by event type

-This is a fun but practical example that reads Github events from **dlt** repository (such as issue or pull request created, comment added etc.).
+This is a fun but practical example that reads GitHub events from **dlt** repository (such as issue or pull request created, comment added etc.).
-Each event type is sent to a different table in `duckdb.`
+Each event type is sent to a different table in `duckdb`.

 <!--SNIPSTART getting_started_index_snippet_table_dispatch -->
 ```py